 Irritable Bowel Syndrome

 Irritable bowel syndrome (IBS), also known as spastic colon, functional bowel disease, and spastic colitis, may cause some of the same symptoms as inflammatory bowel disease (IBD).
 Bloating, diarrhea, constipation, and abdominal cramps are all symptoms of IBS.
 However, IBS is not the same as IBD.
+In IBS, no pathologic changes are found anywhere in the entire gastrointestinal tract.
 Behavioral therapy may be helpful in treating IBS.
 Psychological therapy does not improve IBD, although it can help people cope.

 Celiac sprue, or celiac disease, is intolerance to gluten (a substance found in wheat) that triggers inflammation in the small intestine and causes diarrhea, vitamin deficiencies, and stool abnormalities.
 It occurs in some people with IBD.